-

 Fireside Chat

-15:30 Mobility – Construction – Energy Supply - Industries in Transition: Sustainability between Pressure, Disruption and Implementation
+15:50 Construction - Energy Supply - Industries in Transition: Sustainability Amid Pressure, Disruption, and Implementation

-Three industries - three voices - three challenges.
+Two industries - two voices - two challenges.

-In a series of consecutive Fireside Chats, leading sustainability experts from the mobility, construction and energy sectors will each talk for 20 minutes about a hot topic from their industry - directly, honestly and practically.After each discussion, the current guest leaves the stage and the next expert takes their place.
+In a series of back-to-back fireside chats, leading sustainability leaders from the construction and energy sectors will each speak for 20 minutes about a key issue in their industry - directly, honestly, and with a practical focus.After each conversation, the current guest leaves the stage, and the next expert takes their seat.

 Dr. Alexa Lutzenberger